VeronicaCopparoni/Best-female-music-artists/README.md

 <p>The true impact and success of an artist can be ascertained through the sale of their albums, therefore this was the criteria behind the composition of the list that you can explore in our interesting story on Melody.
 Here, you can also find information about their birth date and, above all, about the year they started their career, so as to give you an idea of when they began to build their way up to success and fame.
 But that’s just the beginning! </p>

-<p>We all know that getting a prize, such as a Grammy Award, represents a remarkable and prestigious recognition of one’s works and achievements in the music sector.
+<p style="clear:left">We all know that getting a prize, such as a Grammy Award, represents a remarkable and prestigious recognition of one’s works and achievements in the music sector.
 So, can you guess who is the female artist who won the highest number of awards in the history of music and how many are these?
 By looking at the doughnut chart you will not only get the answer, but you will see the exact number of awards won by each of these female artists. </p>

  <div class="clearfix">